Quantum Complex-Valued Self-Attention Model: Numerical Experiments

 In our experiments, when using a small-scale training set, we found that as the number of qubits increased, the test accuracy generally showed an upward trend, with some local fluctuations.
 For example, as seen in the table, for the ternary and quaternary tasks, when the number of qubits increased from 3 to 5, the test accuracy steadily improved.
 However, at 6 qubits, some experiments (such as the 4-class task on Fashion-MNIST) showed a slight decline.
 We believe that these local fluctuations might be due to a small training data size, data noise, or sample randomness.
 To further validate this hypothesis, we expanded the training data to 1,024 samples and the test data to 256 samples.
 As shown in Fig. \ref{fig: 1024 sizes}, the results indicated that under larger dataset conditions, the test accuracy followed a pattern of first increasing and then slightly decreasing.
 A moderate increase in the number of qubits enhanced the model's feature representation ability, helping capture more data features.
-However, when the dataset remained unchanged and the model complexity became too high, overfitting started to appear, leading to a decline in generalization ability.
+However, when the model complexity, which generally increases with the number of qubits, exceeds a certain threshold, overfitting emerges, impairing the model's generalization ability.
 This phenomenon is consistent with the conclusions of Ref. \cite{du2023problem}.
+They found that the expected risk decreases and then increases as the model complexity increases, exhibiting a U-shaped behavior.